ricmmartins/rmmartinsblog/_posts/2023-12-08-openshift-local.md

 ---
-title: "Deploying a PHP Application on Local OpenShift: A Beginner's Guide"
+title: "Deploying an application on OpenShift Local: A Beginner's Guide"
 date: 2023-12-08T11:00:00-00:00
 tags:
   - openshift